-3. Once everything is written down in one place and you’ve got a birds eye view of all that needs to get done, start dividing things up based on priority.
-List the things that must get done and/or have due dates coming right around the corner, at the top and things that you say to yourself, wouldn’t it be nice (cue Beach Boys) to get this done, but don’t necessarily need to be completed right this second, towards the bottom.
+Once everything is written down in one place and you’ve got a birds eye view of all that needs to get done, start dividing things up based on priority.
+You can take a look at the image below and use it as a guide on how to prioritize your tasks.

 *I include things for my business as well as things that are for my family and personal life.
-The way I see it is I am one person and I have the same amount of hours in a day regardless of how many times I change hats.
+The way I see it is, I’m one person and I have the same amount of hours in a day regardless of how many times I change hats.

 *It’s better to aim realistically and feel accomplished, than be over zealous and always feel like an underachiever.

-5. I read an article that encouraged people to create incentives for completing tasks.
-No not naps... well maybe. :) I thought this was a brilliant idea, because you can’t expect yourself to be at 100% energy and efficiency the entire day, so creating incentives or short breaks after completing a task will actually make you more focused and effective while executing that task.
+I read an article that encouraged people to create incentives for completing tasks.
+No not naps... totally kidding :) I thought this was a brilliant idea, because you can’t expect yourself to be at 100% energy and efficiency the entire day, so creating incentives or short breaks after completing a task will actually make you more focused and effective while executing tasks.
 That way you are working towards a goal rather than working endlessly.